diskoverdata/diskover-docs/source_files/internal_zendesk_user_guide.md

 ### Manage Organization Profile (Company)

-⚠️&nbsp;Depending on your Zendesk account access, you will be able to view, create, and/or modify company profiles.
+🔶&nbsp;Depending on your Zendesk account access, you will be able to view, create, and/or modify company profiles.

 🔴 &nbsp;You shouldn't have to do much of that as most accounts have been pre-populated or are created automatically when a new user creates an account.
 But in case you do need to manually add a customer/domain: